 In the past, dry rot has been a real problem in Blenheim.
 Much work has been done on dealing with that issue and as a result, quite a lot of the original, historic surface has been lost.
-Our aim now is to remove all of the inappropriate plaster and return to the original scheme.
-Thankfully because of Leoni’s original drawings and photographs from the early 20th Century, we have strong evidence of what it once looked like.
+Our aim was to remove all the inappropriate plaster and return to the original scheme as intended.
+Thankfully because of Leoni’s original drawings and photographs from the early 20th Century, we had strong evidence of what it once looked like.
 Interestingly, it seems that all of the original plasterwork was painted in an imitation of stone, a fashionable practice often used in the Palladian style that Leoni favoured.

 Although vestiges of Orkney’s influence can be seen around the estate there are very few signs left of this time in Cliveden’s history.
 Here we have a spectacular symbol of the Georgian era, a link to Blenheim Palace and the War of the Spanish Succession.
 It is the duty and the honour of the National Trust to look after these special places for ever, for everyone.